solo-io/autopilot/docs/api/v1/api_v1.md

 both via the `ap` CLI as well as in `codegen` packages.

-<a name="autopilot.AutoPilotProject"></a>
+<a name="autopilot.AutopilotProject"></a>

-### AutoPilotProject
+### AutopilotProject
-The AutoPilotProject file is the root configuration file for the project itself.
+The AutopilotProject file is the root configuration file for the project itself.

 This file will be used to build and deploy the autopilot operator.
 It is loaded automatically by the autopilot CLI.
 Its